-You must complete a supplementary form for Old Swinford Hospital School, Bishop Milner Catholic College (if applying as a Baptised Catholic), Ellowes Hall Sports College (if applying under the sporting aptitude criteria) and Crestwood School (if applying under the sporting aptitude or performing arts criterion) which are available direct from the schools concerned.
+You must complete a supplementary form for Old Swinford Hospital School, Bishop Milner Catholic College (if applying as a Baptised Catholic), Ellowes Hall Sports College (if applying under the sporting aptitude or performing arts criteria) and Crestwood School (if applying under the sporting aptitude or performing arts criterion) which are available direct from the schools concerned.
+Please note there may be an earlier date for the supplementary form to be completed and returned to the school than the 31 October 2021.
 You must also ensure that you list the schools on your LA application form or your preference will not be valid.

-Preferences that are received after the closing date (31 October 2019) will only be considered after the applications that were received within the deadline have been dealt with.
+Preferences that are received after the closing date (31 October 2021) will only be considered after the applications that were received within the deadline have been dealt with.